sstirlin/MSBX5420Spring2019/final/README.md

 ## Some guidance

 The dataset comes as an `.xlsx` file (Excel).
-You should use `pandas` to read it in.
+It is possible to open up Excel files in `pandas` directly, but if you want you can first open it in Excel and export to `.csv` before using `pandas` to read the file.
 You should group rows that have the same Invoice Num together (aka a "basket").
 For each basket you should produce a message that describes the basket.

 Part of the challenge is to figure out what your json message should look like.
 It needs to have all of the